 3. Fees; Payment

 You shall pay WageWorks the fees (“Fees”) listed in the relevant Order Form pursuant to the payment method set forth therein (unless otherwise specified).
 All undisputed Fees shall be paid net thirty (30) days from the invoice date (unless otherwise specified).
 You must submit written notice to WageWorks and provide supporting documentation as to any Fees you dispute within thirty (30) days from the date of the invoice.
 WageWorks shall provide a written response within thirty (30) days of receipt of the notice.
 Upon resolution, you shall pay any and all outstanding amounts due and owing within five (5) business days of such resolution.
-Except as otherwise set forth in the Order Form, WageWorks shall have the right to increase Fees after completion of the initial term of Service set forth in the applicable Order Form for each renewal period by providing you with written notice at least sixty (60) days prior to the expiration of the then-current term.
-The new Fees shall take effect on the first day of the renewal period.
+WageWorks shall have the right to increase Fees after the first year of Service on an annual basis by three percent (3%) .
+The new Fees shall take effect on the first day of second year of Service and each annual date thereafter.
 All services not set forth in the Order Form may be subject to additional fees (e.g. additional services required as a result of legislative changes, correction services, customization, etc.).

 The Fees described herein represent only those fees charged by WageWorks to you.
 They do not include or cover fees and/or charges that a third party service provider, including a Health Savings Account (“HSA") custodian bank, may directly charge your employee participants for services they receive from such third parties.
 Any and all such fees and charges that may be charged to an individual, including deductions made from an individual’s account (e.g., an HSA) or otherwise, by such third party service provider are detailed in the individual agreement(s) entered into by and between the third party service provider, including an HSA custodian bank, and each individual employee participant, which may include but are not limited to Accountholder Agreements, Participant Terms and Conditions and other ancillary agreements.